cedrati/Cedra/README.md

 *Cedra = √3 + √2 + √(1/2) - 2 ≈ 1.853371151128520*

+Cedra is an algebraic number of degree 4 (biquadratic) over ℚ. Its minimal polynomial is:
+P(x) = 4x⁴ + 32x³ + 36x² - 112x - 167

 The Cedra constant combines dimensional root terms in a geometric expression that exhibits unexpected mathematical relationships across multiple domains.

 <br/>